-Anyone can get this disorder, though it occurs most often in women and often starts in middle age.
-If you have certain other diseases, you may be more likely to have fibromyalgia.
+If you have other diseases, especially rheumatic diseases, mood disorders, or conditions that cause pain, you may be more likely to have fibromyalgia.
 These diseases include:

 - Rheumatoid arthritis.